saadpocalypse/BlockchainTechnology/Assignment 1/Assignment Manual.md

 <br>

 ### Question 3
-Describe wrap arounds in integers with example.
+Describe wrap around in integers with example.

 <br>